Helpful Information – Things to know before you travel

 AIR PORT TRANSFER

 We work with a number of transport companies.
-Email our office for suggestions.
-For 1 to 4 people rates are around $60 usd, taxis are $80.
+For our preferred company, Ride-Mexico, you’ll find a link on our home page.
+A round trip fare or 1 to 4 people rates are around $70 usd, taxis are $85.
 There is also a bus/taxi combo that is less expensive but takes more time to get to where you want to go.

 Cancun airport is a large, modern airport with three terminals; Terminal #3 for the major airlines’ international flights; Terminal #2 for domestic carriers and international charter airlines.